 I am a Lecturer in Media, Culture and Society at Brunel University, London.

-I am interested in the development of media for advocacy and social issues, including film, digital media and apps, and ‘serious’, educational, and historical games.
+I am interested in the development of media for advocacy and social issues, including digital media and apps, ‘serious’, educational, and historical games, and documentary film.

 You can read more about my academic work on academia.edu.